Trusted by Independent Car Dealers since 2006

 For books specifically about salesmanship, there is no second to Zig Ziglar’s best-selling work.
 This book will help your sales team understand the psychology of selling while giving in-depth examples of closing techniques throughout.
 The amount of detail Ziglar includes in his techniques beats out a flimsy, self-published car sales training manual every time.
 We especially find the following key points useful:

 - The focus of creating an effective dialogue with the prospect.

 - Over 700 examples of questions to keep your prospect engaged.

 - Understanding buying and selling as emotional experiences.

-Although this book is not as well-known as the two mentioned above, it nonetheless has inspired many.
-Most notably is Dale Carnegie, who was so impressed with the personal story of Bettger, he wrote the foreword to the book.
+Although this book is not as well-known as the two mentioned above, it has inspired many.
+Most notable is Dale Carnegie, who was so impressed with the personal story of Bettger, he wrote the foreword to the book.
 Carnegie also wrote the testimonial on the front cover, “The most helpful and inspiring book on salesmanship that I have ever read.”
-This slim volume outlines simple and effective formulas for selling while also providing first-hand experiences on how they can be applied.
+This slim volume outlines simple and effective selling formulas while providing first-hand experiences on how they can be applied.
 Here’s what this book offers that your typical car sales training manual does not:

-- A full chapter on six ways to win confidence with your customer.
+- A full chapter on six ways to win the confidence of your customer.